 As per the Sub-Rule 32(2) and to comply with Rule 32 and 33 of IT (CA) Rules 2010, A CA must have periodical internal operational audit.
-As mentioned in Sub-Rule 32(2), A CA must have audit Auditing Guidelines for Certifying Authorities twice in a year for CA operation, non-technical and technical security controls and quarterly in a year for its repository.
+As mentioned in Sub-Rule 32(2), A CA must have audit twice in a year for CA operation, non-technical and technical security controls and quarterly in a year for its repository.
 CA must prepare and submit its procedure of operational audit to the Controller.
 Controller or his designated officer can verify the submitted internal audit report.